syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

    To be applied to Koopa objects that have been defeated by the player.
 Responsible for making sure defeated Koopa objects do not move carry out any actions or behaviour.
 They cannot move, attack, wander, follow or interact with anything.
+To be added to Koopa's behaviours.

 2. Relationship with other classes:

-   none
+   Implements Behaviour

 3. Attributes: